 Franchises of AD Category –I Banks / ADs Category – II / Full Fledged Money Changers which function within 10 kms from the borders of Bangladesh and Pakistan may also sell the currency of the bordering country, with the prior approval of the Regional offices concerned of the RBI.
 Other franchisees of Authorized Dealer Category –I Banks or Authorized Dealer Category –II, FFMCs can’t sell foreign currency.

-Annual Compliance Requirements for FFMC
+Annual Compliance Requirements to apply for FFMC License

 - The FFMC must maintain the register of daily summary, balance book of foreign currency coins, traveller’s cheque. register of purchase of foreign currency etc.